-As at 31 December 2023, digital financial assets of banks are rights to collect an amount equal to the nominal value and interest from the issuer at their maturity issued in Russian rubles with a maturity in September 2024 and a coupon rate of 17.5% p.a.
+Digital rights represent rights to receive from the issuer upon their redemption a cash amount equal to the nominal value and interest income.
+As at 31 December 2024, there were no digital rights (31 December 2023: digital rights issued in Russian Roubles with maturities in September 2024 and a coupon rate of 17.5% p.a.)